maykon/SublimeTnsNames/README.md

 To install this plugin, you have two options:

-1. If you have Package Control installed, simply search for `SublimeTnsNames` to install.
+1. If you have Package Control installed, hit `Ctrl+Shift+P` and select `Package Control: Add Repository` and add de url `https://github.com/maykon/SublimeSaltComment`.

+2. Simply search for `SublimeSaltComment` to install.

-2. Clone source code to Sublime Text packages folder.
+3. Clone source code to Sublime Text packages folder.

 ## Settings